Mahmudulislamshuvo/practice-nextjs-project-one/README.md

 ## License

-This project is open source.
-Add your preferred license here.
+This project is licensed under the MIT License